EmmanuelCollegeStudentUnion/ecsu-server/content/pages/home.md

 ---
 ecsu_does:
   - description: >-
-      We represent student perspectives and views on college committees, speaking up for undergraduates at every level of decision-making and governance.
-We sit on Cambridge SU councils and forums, ensuring that Emmanuel students are heard on broader issues affecting the University.
+      We sit on college committees at every level of decision-making, representing student perspectives.
+At Cambridge SU councils & forums, we provide a voice for Emma students on issues affecting the University.
     icon: people
     title: Representation
   - description: >-
-      We produce a comprehensive timetable of welfare provisions each term, from drop-in signposting sessions to pub quizzes in the bar.
-We recognise that liberation and welfare go hand in hand, always working with intersectionality in mind.
+      As well as being an initial port-of-call, we produce a comprehensive timetable of welfare events each term.
+Our liberation officers play a key role in welfare, helping us to truly address intersectionality.
     icon: sentiment_very_satisfied
-    title: Welfare & Liberation
+    title: Welfare
   - description: >-
-      We work on access initiatives, dispelling myths about Cambridge and ensuring that the brightest students apply regardless of socioeconomic status or background.
+      We run initiatives such as Access Bus, encouraging the brightest students to apply regardless of background, and work on post-admissions access, tackling elitism & privilege experienced by current students.
     icon: local_library
     title: Access
   - description: >-
-      We fundraise for charities, campaign for ethical and environmentally sustainable practices, and fight for a college and university that is truly equal for all.
+      We fundraise for charities, campaign for ethical and environmentally sustainable practices, and advocate on behalf of marginalised students, fighting for a college and university that is more equal for all.
     icon: favorite
     title: Campaigning
 whats_here: